Aquila-Network/specs/adb/Document.md

 ### Updating a document

-As mentioned earlier, there is no update operation available in Aquila DB to keeps things very simple.
+As mentioned earlier, there is no update operation available in Aquila DB to keep things very simple.
 An update operation is considered to be done at the user managed high-level layer by abstracting a sequence of a `delete` followed by a `create` operations.
 The user is supposed to map newly returned document ID to the old one accordingly at the higher level.